WojciechChuchro/Social-system-for-organizing-rides/README.md

-# RideMate: Social System for Organizing Rides
+# Ride Mate: Social System for Organizing Rides

 ## About